27 Australian Slang Words and Phrases to Sound like a Local

 Bob: Hello, Patrick.
 Sorry, skydiving is not a priority for me at this time.
 Maybe next month, when things slow down at work.

-“Idiosyncrasy” means a habit or behavior that one relates to a specific person or a place.
+“Idiosyncrasy” means a habit or behavior that relates to a specific person or a place.
 It happens when you see a certain characteristic that reminds you of a particular spot or a person you know.
-This word is commonly used to describe a very distinct or peculiar behavior.
+This word is commonly used to describe a very distinctive or peculiar behavior.

 Margaret is dipping her fries in ice cream.
 That’s just one of her idiosyncrasies that I don’t understand.